Planting Fall Bulbs for Spring Blooms

 Where to Plant

-First, make sure the soil is well-draining.
+Wherever you want to plant, make sure the soil is well-draining.
 Bulbs don’t like wet feet or else they may rot.
-Add amendments like compost or top soil to ensure proper drainage.
-Try not to plant in low lying areas where water pools and stays wet for awhile.
+Add amendments like compost or topsoil to ensure proper drainage.
+Try not to plant in low-lying areas where water pools and stays soaking wet.
 Add Bulb Tone from Espoma to your soil when you plant to give them proper nutrients before and after blooming.

-Most bulbs need full to part sun.
-Check the bulb packaging to see sun requirements.
+Plant bulbs in full to part sun.
+Check the bulb packaging to see sun requirements as some can take shady areas.

 Layout

-It’s called “naturalizing” when you plant bulbs in sporadic groups throughout your garden to make it look like more natural, like a meadow.
+It’s called “naturalizing” when you plant bulbs in sporadic groups throughout your garden to make it look like a meadow.

 Bloom Colors